 The World Customs Organization has a unique position in respect of national customs authorities.
 Providing Customs with the best available tools to combat counterfeiting and piracy is at the core of the WCO’s strategy.
 In 2010, the WCO introduced the Interface Public-Members (IPM), an online tool serving as an interface between frontline Customs officers and the private sector.
-Since then, over 50 countries have joined and around 3,000 Customs officers are now connected to IPM.
-By the end of 2013, IPM will count 80 countries and some 8,000 connected Cutsoms officers.
+Today, 85 countries have joined IPM.

 What is it?

 IPM is an online and mobile application enabling right holders to provide Customs officers with real-time data on their products.
 Customs officers can access this information anywhere in the world via a simple and secure interface available in their national language.
 IPM can also be considered as a permanent training tool: Customs officers can log on to its e-learning facility at any time and learn about a variety of products, brands and the distinguishing features between counterfeit and genuine products.

 IPM is made freely available for all 179 Member Customs administrations.
 Our objective is to ensure that as many frontline Customs officers have access to the tool as quickly and efficiently as possible.
 Right holders who have joined IPM, also have permanent access to the tool and are encouraged to update constantly information on their products.

 IPM is a web-based tool, accessible with a login and password via a dedicated and secure interface.
 IPM can also be integrated to existing intranet systems, further facilitating rapid access.
 IPM is now availalble on mobile devices.